Mission and History

 Though officially incorporated as The Jazz Drama Program (JDP) in December of 2003, The JDP began as an idea through a 1998 “Meet the Composer/New Music for Schools Grant” awarded to jazz composer Eli Yamin and monies from The Louis Armstrong Educational Foundation.

-This prompted Yamin and Carlson to write four more jazz musicals on their own over the next four years and in so doing, establish a groundbreaking idea in jazz education: to combine the power of experiential learning with story-telling and total immersion in the language and culture of jazz as a potent tool for communication, youth experience jazz across a multi-disciplinary curriculum, as it had never been done before.
+That year saw a workshop production of a jazz musical composed by Yamin and Clifford Carlson.
+The resulting effort, When Malindy Swings, inspired by a poem by Paul Laurence Dunbar, and a song by Abbey Lincoln, was a smash success.
+National Public Radio’s Jazz Set with Branford Marsalis aired a 10-minute feature on the project nationwide and NYC youth grades 5-8th embraced the work with great enthusiasm.
+This prompted Yamin and Carlson to write four more jazz musicals over the next four years and in so doing, establish a groundbreaking idea in jazz education: to combine the power of experiential learning with story-telling and total immersion in the language and culture of jazz as a potent tool for communication, youth experience jazz across a multi-disciplinary curriculum, as it had never been done before.

-The Jazz Drama Program was founded as a corporation in 2003 and received its tax-exempt 501 (c) (3) status in September of 2004.
+The Jazz Drama Program, founded as a corporation in 2003 and receiving its tax-exempt 501 (c) (3) status in September of 2004.